The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

 \revisedtext{Table~\ref{table:runtime4} shows a runtime comparison between a histogram-based approach and the HEF over varying sample grid sizes.
 As shown, the histogram approach quickly becomes intractable.
 A workaround we use for the benchmark algorithm in Sec.~\ref{sec:eval} is to convolve with a smaller kernel, eliminating areas with near zero probability, but that is only an option for certain densities, such as low covariance Gaussians.}

-Another advantage of representing the \revisedtext{density function} with Fourier coefficients instead of the probability bins used in histogram filters is the fidelity with which they can represent signals.
-When computing the Fourier coefficients for the harmonic exponential distribution, the FFT operations behave as a low-pass filter on the signals, leading to information loss in the distribution.
+Another advantage of representing \revisedtext{density functions} with Fourier coefficients over probability bins in histogram filters is the fidelity with which they can represent signals.
+When computing the Fourier coefficients for the harmonic exponential distribution, FFT operations behave as a low-pass filter on the signals, leading to information loss in the distribution.
 However, binning a probability distribution also causes a loss of information.
-To compare the two, we computed the Kullback–Leibler (KL) divergence $D_{KL}(P \vert \vert Q)$ between the two approaches and a mixture of two von Mises distributions on $S^1$.
-This analysis is shown in Fig.~\ref{fig:von_mise}.
-The KL divergence is a measure of the distance between two distributions, computed as
+To compare the two, we computed the Kullback–Leibler (KL) divergence $D_{KL}(P \vert \vert Q) = \int_{\mathcal{X}} p(x) \log \left(\frac{p(x)}{q(x)}\right)dx$, between the two approaches and a mixture of two von Mises distributions on \reviewed{the Lie group $S^1$}.
+This analysis is shown in Fig.~\ref{fig:von_mise}, where the KL divergence is used as a measure of distance between two distributions.

 The von Mises distribution is a probability distribution on the circle $S^1$ whose density function is given by